TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod.rst

 :aspect:`Description`
     By default, TYPO3 will not allow you to mix translated content and independent content in the page module.
-    Content elements violating this behavior will be marked in the Page Module and there is no UI control (yet) allowing you to create independent content elements in a given language.
+    Content elements violating this behavior will be marked in the page module and there is no UI control (yet) allowing you to create independent content elements in a given language.

     If you want to go back to the old, inconsistent behavior, you can toggle it back on via this switch.